rmbolger/Posh-ACME/docs/Guides/ACME-CA-Comparison.md

 * SSL.com requires an email address in the ACME account contact field, but doesn't enforce it on creation time.
 Instead, it throws an "badCSR" error when you try to finalize an order from an account with an empty address.
 * ZeroSSL does support IP address based certificates, but not via the ACME protocol.
 * Google's EAB credentials can only be used once to establish a new ACME account and expire after 7 days if not used.
 Creating additional accounts requires generating new EAB credentials.
+* Google conditionally offers IP certificates [for customers who provide a valid business need][gc10].
 * For Google SXG Certificates, you must use a different ACME directory endpoint. [https://dv-sxg.acme-v02.api.pki.goog/directory][gc08]
+* Actalis advertises the key rollover endpoint, but it throws an error.
+* Actalis account objects have the `orders` field, but it does not currently return orders for the account.
+* Actalis does not cache authorizations.
+Attempting to deactivate one doesn't throw an error, but is not required.
+* Actalis puts failed challenges into the `processing` status implying they will retry, but they never do.
+Explicit retry requests also don't seem to work.

 [wk01]: https://en.wikipedia.org/wiki/Domain-validated_certificate